Key Takeaways

 What is a Secured Loan?

-A secured loan is where the borrower pledges an asset they own as security to the lender.
-For business loans, accepted assets are usually commercial or residential properties, machinery, equipment, invoices, but can include any other significant business asset.
-If the borrower defaults and cannot repay the loan, the lender can legally take possession of the asset and sell it to recoup their losses.
+A secured loan is one in which the borrower gives the lender an asset they own as security.
+When you apply for a business loan, you can use commercial or residential properties, machinery, equipment, invoices, or any other important business asset as security.
+If the borrower doesn’t pay back the loan, the lender can legally take the asset and sell it to make up for their losses.

 - Lower interest rates and fees